-The Village of Rochester also exercises extraterritorial plat review powers however no minimum lot sizes are established and the Rochester code specifically states the Village may not deny approval of a plat or certified survey map unless the denial is based on a plan or regulations adopted by the Village Board.
+The Village of Rochester also exercises extraterritorial plat review powers, however no minimum lot sizes are established and the Rochester code specifically states the Village may not deny approval of a plat or certified survey map unless the denial is based on a plan or regulation adopted by the Village Board.

-The extraterritorial plat review powers of the Village of Rochester and Village of Waterford overlap in three abutting Towns- the Town of Waterford, Town of Norway, and Town of Dover.
+The extraterritorial plat review powers of the Village of Rochester and Village of Waterford overlap in three abutting Towns- the Towns of Waterford, Norway, and Dover.
 Wisc.
 Stats.
-66.0105 addresses jurisdiction of overlapping extraterritorial powers as follows: "Wherever these statutory extraterritorial powers overlap, the jurisdiction over the overlapping area shall be divided on a line all points of which are equidistant from the boundaries of each municipality concerned so that no more than one municipality shall exercise power over any area."
+Section 66.0105 addresses jurisdiction of overlapping extraterritorial powers as follows: "Wherever these statutory extraterritorial powers overlap, the jurisdiction over the overlapping area shall be divided on a line all points of which are equidistant from the boundaries of each municipality concerned so that no more than one municipality shall exercise power over any area."

 The map originally provided with the Village of Waterford ordinance did not display these overlapping areas.
-The Village Board sent notice of this discrepancy to the Village of Waterford in June.
 Since then, a map has been created to clarify the parcels subject to each municipality's jurisdiction in accordance with statutory requirements.
 The map is attached to this meeting report.

 The Plat Review section of the Department of Administration was consulted on the process of adopting the map.
 It was indicated that the extraterritorial zoning map will need to be amended anytime an area is annexed to either of the municipalities.
 If the villages wish to fix the current line, they would need to do so by boundary agreement.
-The Village Attorney addresses this issue in the proposed ordinance amendment by incorporating the map by reference and noting it will be kept on file in the office of the Village Clerk.
-This will allow the village to update the map as needed.
+The Village Attorney addressed this issue with the proposed ordinance amendment by incorporating the map by reference and noting it will be kept on file in the office of the Village Clerk.
+This will allow the Village to update the map as needed.

 The other option would be to pursue a boundary agreement with the Village of Waterford.